bigandy/french-scraper/README.md

 ### Data

 - [x] Get a list of index pages using Playwright.
 Store as a .json file
-- [ ] For each of these index pages there is a list of verbs with their links, collect all of these and store as a .json file
+- [x] For each of these index pages there is a list of verbs with their links, collect all of these and store as a .json file
 - [x] construct a data structure as a Typescript interface to know the shape for the data to be collected per verb
-- [ ] run Playwright scraper on each verb pages, one at a time in a queue, to collect this data
-- [x] Grab the HTML from an individual page
+- [ ] Grab the HTML from an individual page by going to each url with Playwright
 - [ ] from the HTML, grab the pertinent data and store as a .json file

 ### Future